 Indian sweet dishes are always tempting and know exactly how to tickle those taste buds but the taste is always at the expense of higher calories.

 Therefore, when wanting to keep the calories low, choosing Barfi or Gulab Jaman will be a better option, which has about 100 calories in each portion.

-So be very careful what you Indian food you eat and the quantity despite how appealing it looks, when in a restaurant.
+So be very careful what Indian food you eat and the quantity despite how appealing it looks when eating out in a restaurant.

-Below is a guide guides for popular Indian food dishes, to give you an insight into what is high or low in calories and fat.
+Below is an Indian food calories chart which gives an insight into what is high or low in calories and fat.
 These are typical values for one average serving of the dish.

 Cucumber Raita , 1tbsp